amrutha-vs-chillarige/Literary-Sentiment-Analysis/README.md

+## Notes

+This project was designed to demonstrate skills in Python, NLP, data cleaning, and visual storytelling.
+The focus is on clarity, interpretability, and meaningful comparison rather than exhaustive literary theory.

 ## Author
 Amrutha Venkata Sai Chillarige
 🔗 LinkedIn: www.linkedin.com/in/amrutha-vs-chillarige

-This project was designed to demonstrate skills in Python, NLP, data cleaning, and visual storytelling.
-The focus is on clarity, interpretability, and meaningful comparison rather than exhaustive literary theory.